 ‘Since when do I take Muggle Studies?’
 Harry said aloud.
 ‘I was one until I was eleven.
 I think I’ve perfected it.’

 ‘I’ve got it too, mate,’ Ron said pointing to his timetable.

 ‘We’ve all got it,’ Hermione said coolly.
 ‘It’s a new sixth year requirement.
 Dumbledore wants everyone to know a little bit about the Muggle world before we leave school.’

-‘Well at least it’ll be an easy pass,’ Ron said.
+‘At least it’ll be an easy Outstanding,’ Ron said.
 ‘What with everything my dad’s showed me.’
 Harry and Hermione exchanged furtive looks and tried their best to not say anything.

 ‘Yeah.
 We’ll see,’ Harry said.

 ‘I’ve got all the same classes as you Harry,’ Hermione added, ‘plus Arithmancy, Ancient Runes, History of Magic, and Astronomy.’